 Additionally, I feel that the treatment protocol of Lyme Disease doctors pales in comparison to the larger problem of over-prescribing pharmaceuticals and unnecessary treatments by the larger medical community.
-Children are given ADD medications, everyone seems to be on an antidepressant or mood stabilizer, and half the commercials on television are for a prescription for something or another.
-Doctors prescribe surgeries for gallbladder removal, full hysterectomies, spinal surgeries, and other invasive, severe procedures rather than focusing on gentle cures that get to the root of the issue.
+Children are prescribed ADD medications like candy, opioid pain medication abuse and addiction is a serious problem, and pharmaceutical companies market directly to patients on television promising simple solutions through pills.
+Surgeries and invasive, severe procedures are often suggested rather than integrative approaches that can address root of the issue.
 No one can honestly tell me that doctors treating Lyme patients with long-term antibiotics and prescribing other appropriate medications is the downfall of the prescription medical system.

 Additionally, the article references studies that are admittedly flawed and out-of-date.
 There are no sources listed, which is disappointing given the claims made in the article.